HarikaBishai/Meeting-Mate/README.md

 - CronJob to send meeting remainders

 ### Installation
-To set up the frontend, clone the repository and install its dependencies:
+To set up the backend, clone the repository and install its dependencies:
 ```bash
 cd meetinggate-backend
 npm install